-- 2260 NONDISCRIMINATION AND ACCESS TO EQUAL EDUCATIONAL OPPORTUNITY - The School Board shall provide equal opportunity for all students and will not discriminate or tolerate harassment in its educational programs or activities on any basis prohibited by law or School Board Policy.
+2260 - NONDISCRIMINATION AND ACCESS TO EQUAL EDUCATIONAL OPPORTUNITY

+The School Board shall provide equal opportunity for all students and will not discriminate or tolerate harassment in its educational programs or activities prohibited by law or School Board Policy.

-• 5111.01 - HOMELESS STUDENTS
+5111.01 - HOMELESS STUDENTS

-- The District Project UP-START program serves children and youth who are identified as meeting the Federal definition of "homeless".
-Homeless children and youth, including those who are not currently enrolled in school due to homelessness, shall have equal access to the same free appropriate public education (FAPE) in public schools and preschool education programs in the same manner as all other District students. - Additionally, homeless students shall have access to other services needed to ensure an opportunity to meet the same challenging State academic standards to which all students are held and to fully participate in the district's academic and extra-curricular activities for which they meet relevant eligibility criteria.
-To that end, homeless students shall not be stigmatized or segregated on the basis of their status as homeless.
-The district shall establish safeguards that protect homeless students from discrimination on the basis of their homelessness and shall remove barriers identifying homeless children and youth.
+• The District Project UP-START program serves children and youth who meet the Federal definition of "homeless".
+Homeless children and youth, including those who are not currently enrolled in school due to homelessness, shall have equal access to the same free appropriate public education (FAPE) in public schools and preschool education programs in the same manner as all other District students.

+o Additionally, homeless students shall have access to other services needed to ensure an opportunity to meet the same challenging State academic standards to which all students are held and to fully participate in the district's academic and extra-curricular activities for which they meet relevant eligibility criteria.
+To that end, homeless students shall not be stigmatized or segregated based on their status as homeless.
+The district shall establish safeguards that protect homeless students from discrimination based on their homeless and remove barriers identifying homeless children and youth.